super-nexus/PSP/psp.md

     * What are Android Intents used for?
         Intent is an abstract description of an operation to be preformed or event that has happened.
 You can use it for starting an activity, service, bind to service, or send data via broadcast receiver.
     * Describe implicit and explicit intents
-        Explicit intents provide a component which they want to run
-        Implicit intents provide enough data to android to decide what is the most suitable component for the described task
+        Explicit intents provide a component which should be started Implicit intents provide enough data to android to decide what is the most suitable component for the described task
     * How are implicit Intents resolved?
         Android uses the data provided in the implicit intent and loops through the list of applications intent filters until it finds the one which accepts that implicit intent.
 Once it finds it, it calls onCreate of that activity and passes the intent to it